Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction

 \subsubsection{Overall Design}

-Unlike adversarial training for the image classification task, there are no class labels to guide the training and the attack patterns in the trajectory regression are more random.
-We thus introduce domain knowledge to facilitate the modeling of the semantic information in both benign and adversarial cases, based on an adversarial autoencoder architecture.
+Unlike adversarial training for image classification tasks, there are no class labels to guide the training for trajectory prediction, and the attack patterns in the trajectory regression are more random.
+We thus introduce domain knowledge to facilitate the modeling of the semantic information in both benign and adversarial cases, based on an AAE architecture.
 The model learns the directional semantic latent vector in a semi-supervised way because the ground truths are only available for limited scenarios but their distributions can be derived from domain knowledge and statistics.
-Therefore, the latent space modeling contains two levels -- unsupervised distribution modeling and semi-supervised learning when labels are available.
+Therefore, our latent space modeling contains two levels -- unsupervised distribution modeling and semi-supervised learning when labels are available.

 The architecture of our proposed model is shown in Fig.~\ref{fig:arch}.
-The feature extractor~\cite{liang2020learning} utilizes a one-dimensional dilated convolutional neural network to obtain embedding of the time-series trajectory and uses graph neural network to model the lane context and interaction between objects.
-The encoder maps high-dimensional features to the semantics-guided latent space with distribution regularization and the semi-supervised training.
-In particular, the latent space is divided into three parts: longitudinal features $z_{lon}$, following one-dimensional log-normal distribution, lateral features $z_{lat}$, following three-dimensional categorical distribution and remaining features, following Gaussian distribution\cite{jiao2022tae}.
-Finally, the decoder map semantic vectors along with other disentangled latent vectors to the future trajectories.
-We apply the adversarial autoencoder instead of traditional VAE architecture to model these different and complex distributions.
+The feature extractor~\cite{liang2020learning} utilizes a one-dimensional dilated convolutional neural network to obtain the embedding of the time-series trajectory and uses a graph neural network to model the lane context and interaction between objects.
+The encoder maps high-dimensional features to the semantics-guided latent space with distribution regularization and semi-supervised training.
+In particular, the latent space is divided into three parts: longitudinal features $z_{lon}$, following one-dimensional log-normal distribution, lateral features $z_{lat}$, following three-dimensional categorical distribution and remaining features, following Gaussian distribution~\cite{jiao2022tae}.
+Finally, the decoder maps semantic vectors along with other disentangled latent vectors to the future trajectories.
+Note that we develop the AAE instead of traditional VAE architecture to model these different and complex distributions.